What Are Anal Warts?

 - Laser therapy

-– Treatment using narrow beam of infrared light to the affected area to coagulate the affected tissue.
+– Treatment using a narrow beam of infrared light to the affected area to coagulate the affected tissue.

 - Surgical excision

 HPV affects the anus in the same way it affects the cervix as these consist of the same cell types.
-Anyone with anal warts or those who have receptive anal sex should be tested with an anal pap smear.
-This involves inserting a small swab into the anus and taking samples of the cells by gently brushing the swab in the anal canal.
-The sample is sent to a laboratory to check for the virus subtypes that causes warts, as well as checking for any changes in the cells that make up the lining of the anus.
-If abnormal cells are present, a high resolution anoscopy (HRA) is warranted.As most individuals affected do not have symptoms, transmission of this disease is very common.
+Anyone who has rectal warts or receptive anal sex should have an anal pap smear.
+This test involves inserting a small swab into the anus and gently brushing the swab in the anal canal to collect cell samples.
+The sample is sent to a laboratory to be checked for virus subtypes that cause warts as well as any changes in the cells that make up the anus lining.
+If abnormal cells are discovered, a high-resolution anoscopy (HRA) is warranted.

 The best way to prevent HPV infection is through: